Wallace Stevens: Maturity of poetry

 Stevens is a rare example of a poet whose main output came largely only as he approached 40 years of age.
 His first major publication (four poems from a sequence titled "Phases" in the November 1914 edition of Poetry) was written at age 35, although as an undergraduate at Harvard, Stevens had written poetry and exchanged sonnets with Santayana.
 Many of his canonical works were written well after he turned 50.
 According to Bloom, who called Stevens the "best and most representative" American poet of the time, no Western writer since Sophocles has had such a late flowering of artistic genius.
-His contemporary Harriet Monroe termed Stevens "a poet, rich and numerous and profound, provocative of joy, creative beauty in those who can respond to him".
+His contemporary Harriet Monroe called Stevens "a poet, rich and numerous and profound, provocative of joy, creative beauty in those who can respond to him".
 Vendler notes that there are three distinguishable moods present in Stevens's long poems: ecstasy, apathy, and reluctance between ecstasy and apathy.
 She also notes that his poetry was highly influenced by the paintings of Paul Klee and Paul Cézanne:

 Stevens saw in the paintings of both Paul Klee—who was his favorite painter—and Cézanne the kind of work he wanted to do himself as a Modernist poet.
 Klee had imagined symbols.
 Klee is not a directly realistic painter and is full of whimsical and fanciful and imaginative and humorous projections of reality in his paintings.
 The paintings are often enigmatic or full of riddles, and Stevens liked that as well.
 What Stevens liked in Cézanne was the reduction, you might say, of the world to a few monumental objects.

 Stevens's first book of poetry, Harmonium, was published in 1923, and republished in a second edition in 1930.
 Two more books of his poetry were produced during the 1920s and 1930s and three more in the 1940s.
 He received the annual National Book Award for Poetry twice, in 1951 for The Auroras of Autumn and in 1955 for Collected Poems.